sebdroid/pure-checker/README.md

 # @sebdroid/pure-py

-Pure-Py is a Python3 port of the following npm package:
+Pure-Checker is a Python3 port of the following npm package:

 # @ronomon/pure